ONSdigital/application-profile/README.md

 ```

-A example of a CSVW metadata file containing the relevant relationship with a `dcat:Dataset` could look as follows:
+An example of a CSVW metadata file containing the relevant relationship with a `dcat:Dataset` could look as follows:

 ```json
 {